KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 root

-  docs: Directory holding all our documentation.
+--docs: Directory holding all our documentation.

-    Final Demo Presentation: Our slides that were used in the final presentation of our project.
+----Final Demo Presentation: Our slides that were used in the final presentation of our project.

-  Example_Video: Directory contaning our example source video to send using our project.
+--Example_Video: Directory contaning our example source video to send using our project.

-    IMG_3138.mp4: The video we encoded and decoded.
+----IMG_3138.mp4: The video we encoded and decoded.
 A very cute cat.

-  LWIP_Modifcations:
+--LWIP_Modifcations:

-  PC_GUI_Server_Client:
+--PC_GUI_Server_Client:

-  src:
+--src:

 ## Authors